l0kifs/task-context-mcp/.github/instructions/development-task-implementation-guide.instructions.md

 ---
 # Development Task Implementation Guide

-**MANDATORY COMPLIANCE:** AI agents MUST strictly follow each rule in this guide when performing any task related to creating or updating project functionality.
-These requirements apply to any tasks related to development and testing within the project.
-VIOLATIONS WILL RESULT IN IMMEDIATE TERMINATION OF TASK EXECUTION AND REQUIRE USER APPROVAL FOR RESUMPTION.
+**UPDATED: 2025-09-28 - ENHANCED ENFORCEMENT MEASURES ADDED TO PREVENT CONTINUOUS EXECUTION VIOLATIONS** **MANDATORY COMPLIANCE:** AI agents MUST strictly follow each rule in this guide when performing any task related to creating or updating project functionality.
+These requirements apply to any tasks related to development and testing within the project. **VIOLATIONS WILL RESULT IN IMMEDIATE TERMINATION OF TASK EXECUTION AND REQUIRE USER APPROVAL FOR RESUMPTION.** **CRITICAL WARNING: FAILURE TO STOP AFTER EACH STEP AND WAIT FOR USER APPROVAL CONSTITUTES A SEVERE VIOLATION THAT WILL RESULT IN COMPLETE TASK ABORTION.** **CRITICAL WARNING: FAILURE TO STOP AFTER EACH STEP AND WAIT FOR USER APPROVAL CONSTITUTES A SEVERE VIOLATION THAT WILL RESULT IN COMPLETE TASK ABORTION.**

 **CRITICAL PRE-CONDITION:** Before starting ANY development task, AI agents MUST perform a self-check:
 - Have I been assigned a development task by the user?